 How to File for an Uncontested Divorce in New York State

-Proven Long Island trial lawyers explain the basic steps for a simple divorce
+Proven Long Island lawyers guide clients through the steps needed for a simple divorce

 Preparing and filing divorce papers in New York

 The New York State Unified Court System has a complete uncontested divorce packet available for download on its website that contains all the forms you’ll need if you can get your spouse to agree to an uncontested divorce.
-Of course, filing is filing, regardless of whether your spouse contests.
-So to get started you need:
+So, to get started you need:

 - Child support worksheet — If you have children with your spouse, you must include this worksheet with the summons.